Mainframe-Renewal-Project/sear-docs/interfaces/python/group.md

 ### Altering a RACF group

-The sample below changes the "SYSPROG" RACF group to have a gid of 1234567.
+The sample below changes the `SYSPROG` RACF group to have a gid of 1234567.

 ```python